Undertanding Calculus

 As we shall study, zero is an important number as it helps in solving equations and defining infinity.

 Negative numbers, in the simplest sense, are used to define those numbers that are the result of a larger number being subtracted from a smaller one.
 Imagine a man who has six pens.
 A young man comes to buy eight pens.
 How many are left?
 The answer is not 0 but -2.
-The shopkeeper sells all six, but he still needs two to give two the man.
+The shopkeeper sells all six, but he still needs two to give to the man.
 Negative numbers can therefore be thought of as numbers that do not exist but should exist.
 They become positive when they take on a physical existence otherwise they are missing pieces in a puzzle.

 Our discussion of numbers has been limited to objects.
 This need not be the case.
 Numbers can be used to represent abstract existences such as 2 days, 3 years, 4 classes, etc. Recall how we defined the number to be meaningless without referring to something.
 Three books meant one book + one book + one book.
 The number can also be thought of as a repetition of an occurrence.
 A day is defined as the rising of the sun, setting, then rising again.
-This “ action” is cyclical and continues for eternity.
+This “ action” is cyclical and continues indefinitely .
 We can therefore refer to each cycle of the sun rising as one day and four days would then represent four cycles of the sun rising.

 Here we have extended the definition of the number to not only include objects but also actions.
 The difference between an action and an object is a difficult one to explain.
 While an object represents something we can see, touch, hold and feel, an action is only that which happens.
 Actions refer to change or movement.
-Therefore an actions existence is defined by what takes place during that time frame of a beginning and an end.
+Therefore, an action's existence is defined by what takes place during that time frame of a beginning and an end.

 Numbers are not limited to objects and actions alone, they can also be used to count ideas and other abstract concepts that exist only in the mind.
 Simply by existing in the mind means it can be counted.
 When somebody says I have two things to say to you, each thing is made up of a different choice of words, phrases, not to mention the action or object it may refer to.